Washington, D.C Birth Injury Attorneys Handling Medication Error Cases

 - Chorioamnionitis.
 This condition can cause the dangerous blood infection, bacteremia, which, left untreated, may necessitate the immediate delivery of your child.
 Babies born with chorioamnionitis may experience other complications such as meningitis or suffer brain damage.
 Some cases may result in a condition called villitis, which may be fatal if left untreated.

 - Chicken pox.
 Though chicken pox is unpleasant, it can be treated with antibiotics.
 If left undiagnosed, however, your child could develop a rare condition called fetal varicella syndrome (FVS).
 FVS causes catastrophic abnormalities, including shortened limbs, scarring and developmental delays.

 In cases where the labor has stalled, or a mother-to-be has gone past her expected due date, a doctor may use a drug called Pitocin to induce labor.
-Drugs like these can help ease some of the stress of delivery for the expecting mother.
-If they are administered incorrectly, however, they can have serious side effects.
+The drug speeds up contractions, which helps force the baby to be born.

-Skilled attorneys fighting on behalf of families who suffered a birth injury
+Dedicated attorneys fighting on behalf of families who suffered a birth injury

 The tough attorneys at Paulson & Nace, PLLC, have spent over 40 years protecting new parents and newborns in Washington, D.C., and West Virginia.
 If your family has been injured due to a negligent pain medication or antibiotic error during childbirth, our team is prepared to fight for your legal right to seek compensation for the pain and hardship you have endured.
 Schedule your free case evaluation in our Washington, D.C. or Charleston, WV office by calling 202-463-1999 or by reaching out to us through our contact page.